carriegiunta/carriegiunta.github.io/content/_index.md

       title: ""
       subtitle: ""
       text: |
-        Carrie Giunta is an associate lecturer at the University of the Arts London (UAL).
-She teaches Philosophy at Central Saint Martins, UAL on the MRes Art: Theory and Philosophy course, and on the BA Sound Arts course at London College of Communications,UAL.
-She holds a doctorate in Philosophy from the University of Dundee.
-In 2016, Carrie co-edited the book Nancy and Visual Culture (Edinburgh University Press).
-She is a member of the Society for Women in Philosophy UK, the Society for Women in Philosophy Italia and the Society for French Studies.
-Her forthcoming publications include an essay in the edited volume Nancynéma, published by UGA Éditions.
-Between 1995 and 2009 Carrie worked in cinema as a sound editor and was part of the BAFTA-winning sound team on Casino Royale.
+        I am an Associate Lecturer at University of the Arts London across two colleges and disciplines:
+        - I teach Philosophy at Central Saint Martins
+        - and I teach Sound Design for the Moving Image at London College of Communication My PhD in Philosophy was funded by a doctoral grant from the Royal Society of Edinburgh’s Research Network Award for the Arts and Humanities.

+I co-edited the book Nancy and Visual Culture, published by Edinburgh University Press.
+My forthcoming publications include an essay in the edited volume Nancynéma, published by UGA Éditions.

+Between 1995 and 2009 I worked in New York and London as a Sound Editor and was part of the BAFTA-winning sound team on Casino Royale.

     design:
       # Apply a gradient background